no-scientist-is-an-island/no-scientist-is-an-island.github.io/docs/example/example.md

 ---

 # Example
-This [**derived data registry**](https://github.com/no-scientist-is-an-island/example-derived-data-registry) contains a log, code, and data.
+This is an example of a [**derived data registry**](https://github.com/no-scientist-is-an-island/example-derived-data-registry) that contains a log, code, and data.

 <img src='../../files/example-ddr-repo-map.jpg' width='40%' >